-Boats are launched here, and freedom camping for self-contained vehicles only is permited.
-Toilets and picnic tables.
-The HB Trails runs through the car park, and a horse-riding trail starts here.
+Boats are launched here, and freedom camping for self-contained vehicles only is permitted.
+There are toilets and picnic tables.
+The HB Trails run through the car park, and a horse-riding trail starts here.

 This part of the river catchment - which includes the Karamu and its tributaries, Hastings city and drains in a large rural area - has a number of challenges.
 Water quality at this lower end can suffer as a result.